tech-at-arl/Digital-Scholarship-Institute/January 2018/Archives and Exhibitions/exercise-2.md

 2. Sign into your Omeka.net account and create a site in My Dashboard.
 Once created, click Manage Site to begin.

 3. [Add these items](https://jaguillette.github.io/omekaSugar/tutorial/items/2016/09/02/add-an-item.html) by filling out metadata fields and uploading the corresponding image.
-Reference the [metadata sheet](https://drive.google.com/drive/u/0/folders/1vKCsJMp1kT0PYMYB4TjhBEZcwS0NkA47) in order to identify the object.
+Reference the [metadata sheet](https://drive.google.com/drive/u/0/folders/1vKCsJMp1kT0PYMYB4TjhBEZcwS0NkA47) in order to identify the object (note that this metadata is not expressed in Dublin Core, and does not necessarily adhere to LC subject headings).
 Refer to the [data dictionary](https://drive.google.com/open?id=1hXuh_DP5c8xP-9SZx8vi1pl_b5pxMvw0) if you're uncertain about the original metadata.
 Check out the [Omeka Sandbox](http://digischol.omeka.net/welcome) to see [5 sample items](http://digischol.omeka.net/items/browse).

 As you work independently, let us know how you're doing by flagging your laptop using the sticky notes provided: